The Moth Podcast: Answers Before Questions

 to the other bathroom and I found a gently used bar of soap.

 And you see, in my kid mind, I figured that if soap was strong enough to kill viruses and bacteria, it'll probably kill or neutralize the poison.
+I was a kid.

-Why would I not?
+What would I know?

-So I guess I could have gone to my mom and be like mom mom I ate the poison please take me to the hospital but I didn't right I was just like I did this it is what it is and
+It was the poison, right, that was finally like like killing me so I guess I could have gone to my mom and be like mom mom I ate the poison please take me to the hospital but I didn't right I was just like I did this it is what it is and

+and you know I had many things running through my head, right?
 But one of those things is I didn't want my parents to just find me dead.
+So I figure I'm like, I'm just going to get to a hiding

 spot and just die there.

 So in a sleeping beauty kind of fashion, I just got there and I was just there contemplating my last minutes, right?
+And just waiting for my imminent death.
+Was it going to take long?
+Was it long?

-Was it gonna be like hours?
+Was it going to be like hours?

 Were the springs from underneath the couch, the last thing that I was going to see in this world?

+You see, I've never died before.
 So this was all for, you know, a new experience for me.

-At some point, my mother finished cooking dinner, and again, I didn't miss a meal.
+At some point my mother finished cooking dinner and again I didn't miss a meal.
+So it was kind of strange

 that I wasn't at the dinner table.

-So my mother started calling me, and she was like, Cordo, Cordo, come down for dinner.
+So my mother started calling me and she was like, Cordo, Cordo, come down for dinner.
+And I wasn't having it.

 You see, I figured that if I was going to die, there was absolutely no point for me to eat, right?

+Why would I waste food?
+It was fine.
 So she kept on calling me and then eventually she realized that I was probably in distress.

-So she started coming up the stairs and then she was like, Gordo, come down to from, you know, come down for dinner.
+So she started coming up the stairs and then she was like, Gordo, come down to,

 To my surprise, she started laughing.

 And she goes, oh, my child, you're not going to die.
+You ate an effervescent tab.

 I was just trying to teach you a lesson.

+I was equal parts horrified and relieved.
 I was relieved that I wasn't dying after all, but I was horrified that the people that loved me the most, right, made me just think that I was dying.

 Needless to say,

-I don't take a pill that I don't know where it came from.
+to this day, I don't snoop, I don't take a pill that I don't know where it came from,

-And I will never, ever, ever use Irish Spring bar soap.
+and I will never, ever, ever use Irish Spring Barsoap.

 Thank you.

+That was Jason Hymas.
 Jason is a Phoenix-based storyteller and risk analyst at Mayo Clinic.

-Born in Mexico, he immigrated to the U.S.
+Born in Mexico, he immigrated to the U.S. at 14.

 When not hiking Arizona trails, he's cooking for loved ones and collecting stories.

-If you want to get some answers to storytelling questions, well, fall is here and the Moths Education Program is offering free workshops for high school and college students to learn the art and and craft of true personal storytelling.
+If you want to get some answers to storytelling questions, well, fall is here and the Moths Education Program is offering free workshops for high school and college students to learn the art and craft of true personal storytelling.

 In the workshops, students will learn to use moth storytelling techniques to build personal narratives, which can be used in telling stories with friends, family, at the dinner table, as a starting point for those college essays or in interviews.